aldebaran/libqi/doc/source/messaging/gateway.rst

 Network Thread
 ++++++++++++++

-A Network Thread will dispatch the events comming from everywhere.
+A Network Thread will dispatch the events coming from everywhere.
 You can work with pool thread or self created threads into your process.
 You need them each time you create a Client or Server, it will allow to work asynchronously.

 .. warning::